vphnh33/valuableknowledge.tk/content/post/Dealing-With-Stress.md

 Some stress warning signs include distractibility, loss of focus and concentration, irritability, tension in the body and muscles, avoidance and procrastination, exhaustion and fatigue, loss of self-confidence, decreased self-esteem, sadness, low mood and even depression.
 Stress can be a real issue for many students.
 So, what can we do about it?

 Step 1 get regular exercise.
 Even something as simple as taking a 20-minute walk can help.
-And university.
-I took karate two to three times a week and it really helped.
+Excercise such as workout or tennis two to three times a week and it really helped.
 Exercise has a huge impact on stress and mental well-being.

 Step 2 get some sleep.
 Make sure you're getting enough sleep and don't forget about cat naps in the afternoon.